djzhong1/NDOrder/README.md

-# BDOrder
+# NDOrder
-Codes wil be available.
+The dataset OLQT is available.